3-week Clown Creation School

-Our aim through the whole course will be to gather moments, double acts that we want to explore, build scenes, and look to develop these in the context of creating new work.
-In the afternoons we will have the opportunity to work on this new material, led by all three of the workshop leaders.
+Our aim through the whole course will be to gather moments, promising double acts and groupings of performers that we want to explore, build scenes, and look to develop these in the context of creating new work.
+In the afternoons we will have the opportunity to explore as a group how to work on new material, led by the three workshop leaders.

-The final Friday will climax in a presentation of work for an invited audience.
+The final Friday will climax in a presentation of some of this work-in-progress for an invited audience.

 Cost and booking policy